Full-time: Three years, Part-Time: Five to six years

 The UCLan BA (Hons) in Education and Psychology is a popular course combining two complementary disciplines.
 Within the Education modules, the course enables you to gain an understanding of educational theories, policies and practice, and apply these to past and present educational issues such as influences on the development of the education system, approaches to teaching and learning, the curriculum, and learners with disabilities.

-In Years 2 and 3, your modules may include learning difficulties and social or emotional problems, enhancing children's learning and enabling teachers to become more aware of the social factors affecting teaching and learning.
+Your modules may include learning difficulties and social or emotional problems, enhancing children's learning and enabling teachers to become more aware of the social factors affecting teaching and learning.

 You will get the opportunity to undertake a placement in an educational setting at each stage of the Education and Psychology degree.
 Additional opportunities exist for your participation in staff research projects, presenting to research conferences or working as a part-time research assistant.